Rodemfr/MicronetToNMEA/README.md

 Required hardware:
 - A Raymarine/Tacktick master device (one with an ON/OFF button)
-- An ESP32-WROOM-32 based board (such as uPesy Wroom DevKit)
+- An ESP32 WROOM DevKitC based board ([such as uPesy Wroom DevKit](https://www.upesy.fr/products/upesy-esp32-wroom-devkit-board))
-- A CC1101 based board operating in the 868/915MHz range (ensure you order one with the appropriate antenna)
+- A CC1101 based board operating in the 868/915MHz range (ensure you order one with the appropriate 868MHz antenna, not the 433MHz one)

 Optional components:
 - A NMEA GPS/GNSS module connected via UART to provide position, time, date, SOG, and COG data to Micronet displays.
 The UBlox M8N is fully supported and can be configured directly by MicronetToNMEA
-- A LSM303DLH compass module connected via I2C to provide magnetic heading data
+- A LSM303 compass module connected via I2C to provide magnetic heading data

 Important Notice: While this DIY solution is an interesting project, please be aware that it may not withstand the harsh marine environment (salt, moisture, vibrations) as well as commercial equipment.
 MicronetToNMEA comes with no guarantees and should not be relied upon as your sole navigation system.
 For mission-critical applications, we recommend purchasing certified Raymarine/Tacktick equipment from authorized dealers.